 Table of contents

-OIL is one of the most traded commodities.
-Investors benefit from OIL CFDs because they can speculate on both rising and falling prices.
-The biggest advantage of OIL CFDs is the leverage effect, with which investors can move large amounts on the financial markets with small capital stakes.
-However, the above-average profit opportunities in CFD trading are offset by analogous loss opportunities.
-Through oil CFD trading, investors gain access to highly capitalized financial markets and investments that they could not otherwise afford.
+Oil is one of the most traded commodities.
+Investors benefit from oil CFDs because they can speculate on both rising and falling prices.
+The biggest advantage of oil CFDs is the leverage effect, which allows investors to move large amounts on the financial markets with small capital investments.
+CFD trading in oil gives investors access to highly capitalized financial markets and investments that they would otherwise not be able to afford.

 What are the uses for oil?

 Petroleum is ubiquitous in our everyday lives, as it is in plastics as well as cosmetics.
 It makes our cars drive and industry run, because it produces electricity and is in numerous products such as plastics, electrical appliances and pharmaceutical products.
 Petroleum drives transportation, because in addition to cars, ships and airplanes also need petroleum.
 Brief examples: The production of a nylon tie uses 0.5 liters of petroleum, a television uses 2.4 liters of petroleum, and a shelf made of pressboard uses 7.5 liters.

 How big are the deposits of oil and where are they located?

 According to the German Federal Institute for Geosciences and Natural Resources (BGR), global petroleum reserves are around 244 billion tons.
 However, this figure is only an extrapolation, as the actual global oil reserves depend on the price of oil, technical progress and the development of new oil deposits.
 With 48 billion tons of crude oil, Venezuela has the largest oil reserves in the world.